guilhermebr/umit-environment/learn/portscan/README.md

 2 - Accept portrange option (Ex: 21-80)

-3 - If port is null, set a default portrange to scan
+3 - If port is null, set a default portrange to scan (/etc/services is a good list =])

 4 - Add options to scan types (TCP, UDP, IP)